 and become part of a lively academic environment that has welcomed international students from 130 countries.
 As one of America's top accredited academic and health science institutions, the university holds more than 40 specialized accreditations and offers unique options for customizing degrees.
 You can choose from over 140-degree choices such as architecture, business, engineering, pre-health, pharmacy, digital design, or you can customize your own degree.
 Your educational experience will be supported through outstanding student services.

 Learn more about Immigration Requirements, Arrival & Housing, Academic Counseling, Registration, Document Verification, International Student Orientation, and more

 Important information to prepare for travel, immigration, and your courses.

 All F-1 international students are required to get an I-20 form.
 Click for information on getting your I-20 or DS-2019 a timeline for receiving your immigration documents.

 Visa application process, arrival at the U.S. port of entry, housing, health insurance, academic advising, registering for classes, and much more.

 All new international students in F or J visa status, including anyone transferring from another institutions within the U.S., are required to complete both the online Orientation and the full day International Student Conference.

-Forms and tools specifically for pre-arrival students including the Immigration Clearance Form, Sponsorship Commitment Form, Transfer-In Eligibility Form, F-1/J-1 Compliance Form, Sponsor Release Form, & Financial Sponsorship Calculator.
+Forms and tools specifically for pre-arrival students include the Immigration Document Creation Request, Sponsorship Commitment Form, Transfer-In Eligibility Form, F-1/J-1 Compliance Form, Sponsor Release Form, & Financial Sponsorship Calculator.

 Current F-1 and J-1 students can find more information about the topics below that will help them maintain their current immigration status, learn more about events and activities, find the necessary forms, and plan for graduation